Terminology Directory

 Tomb & Storage

 The four Earthly Branches: Chen, Xu, Chou, Wei.
-They function bilaterally as dark tombs burying decayed elements, or as massive vaults securing immense wealth.
+They function bilaterally as dark tombs burying decayed elements, or as vaults securing stored resources and wealth.

 Goat Blade